KunalMGupta/NeuralMeshFlow/README.md

 1. Download our processed ShapeNet dataset from [here]()
 2. Download the Shapenet Rendering dataset from [here](http://cvgl.stanford.edu/data2/ShapeNetRendering.tgz)

 Extract these into the directory ./data/ .
-Alternatively, extract them in the location of your choice but specify the respective directories with flag '--points_path' for ShapeNet points dataset and '--img_path' for ShapeNet renderings dataset when doing training and evaluaiton.
+Alternatively, extract them in the location of your choice but specify the respective directories with flag '--points_path' for ShapeNet points dataset and '--img_path' for ShapeNet renderings dataset when doing training and evaluation.

 You should see the following directory structures:

 1. For ShapeNet points dataset